 What is Clay?

 Ask this of anyone and they’ll most likely reply ‘mud’.
-But there’s a bit more to it than that.
+And that’s true… but there’s also more to it than that.
 It’s made up of one or more clay minerals with traces of metal oxides and organic matter.
 Clay minerals are formed over long periods of time, mainly through a gradual weathering process of igneous rock and through hydrothermal activity.

 Clay has been formed for millions of years, since the time of the glaciers.
 No clay deposits are exactly the same and, typically, mineral clays are mixed in various proportions.